ramanadhredy/Canada_Job_Market_Skills_2025/README.md

 - Visualizations include:
   - A bar chart of the top 5 skills
   - A word cloud from job posting data
+  - Heat map for the patterns across different roles

 ## 📂 Files Included:
 - `canada_tech_jobs_updated.csv`